Red Wings recall Dominik Shine and Sheldon Dries from Grand Rapids under emergency conditions | Detroit Red Wings

-DETROIT – The Detroit Red Wings today recalled forwards Dominik Shine and Sheldon Dries from the American Hockey League’s Grand Rapids Griffins.
+DETROIT – The Detroit Red Wings today recalled forwards Dominik Shine and Sheldon Dries from the American Hockey League’s Grand Rapids Griffins under emergency conditions.

 Prior to turning professional, Shine collected 97 points (48-49-97) and 185 penalty minutes in 131 games at Northern Michigan University from 2013-17, serving as an alternate captain during his junior and senior seasons.
 Shine was named to the All-WCHA Third Team as a senior after leading the conference with 20 goals in 33 contests.
 He earned All-WCHA Second Team honors as a junior after pacing the Wildcats with 15 goals in 34 games.
 Shine also racked up 134 points (64-70-134) and 503 penalty minutes in 188 games with the Lincoln Stars in the United States Hockey League from 2009-13, serving as team captain during his final two seasons.
 A native of Pinckney, Mich., Shine played with the Little Caesars Amateur Hockey program while growing up in Metro Detroit.